cshields/satnogs-ansible/README.md

 ## Usage

-Assuming you have sudo access:
+Assuming you have sudo access and `hosts.gpg` is decrypted:

 ```
 ansible-playbook main.yml